bcinarli/frontend-horror/html/navigations.md

 These samples are a collection of page navigations' bad practices which were _really_ implemented in production as some point!

 ### Good Ol' Table Menu
 This example came up in a workshop from a back-end developer.
-The task was, building a menu with "Homepage", "Ongoing Projects", and "Completed Projects" menu items.
+The task was, building a menu with "_Homepage_", "_Ongoing Projects_", and "_Completed Projects_" menu items.

 #### How it was
 ```html